charmoniumQ/PROBE/README.md

    - If you already have Nix and are running NixOS, enable flakes with by adding `nix.settings.experimental-features = [ "nix-command" "flakes" ];` to your configuration.

+2. Acquire the source code: `git clone https://github.com/charmoniumQ/PROBE && cd PROBE`

-2. Run `nix develop` to enter the development environment.
+3. Run `nix develop` to enter the development environment.

-3. `cd probe_src`
+4. `cd probe_src`

-4. Run PROBE with `./PROBE --make head ../flake.nix`
+5. Run PROBE with `./PROBE --make head ../flake.nix`

    - Note that `--make` will cause libprobe to be re-compiled or compiled, so if you make changes to libprobe or you haven't compiled it before, use this flag.